SparseGS: Sparse View Synthesis using 3D Gaussian Splatting: Methods

-We additionally compute a psuedo-ground truth depth map using a pre-trained depth estimation model on top of the training views.
-We use Monodepth~\cite{Miangoleh2021Boosting, stan2023ldm3d, } but any pre-trained depth estimation model~\cite{Ranftl2020, Ranftl2021} can work.
-We refer to the depth from this model as $d^{pt}$ for pre-trained.
+We compute pseudo-ground truth depth maps using pre-trained depth estimation models on the training views.
+We opt for the Marigold monocular depth estimator~\cite{ke2023repurposing}, though any pre-trained depth estimation model~\cite{Ranftl2020, Ranftl2021, Miangoleh2021Boosting, stan2023ldm3d} could work.
+We refer to the depth from this pre-trained model as $d^{\text{pt}}$.

-\paragraph{Patch-based Depth Correlation Loss} Since the monocular estimation model predicts relative depth while our alpha-blended and mode-based depths are in COLMAP-anchored depth, directly applying a loss such as mean squared error (MSE) would not work well.
-One option is to attempt to estimate scale and shift parameters and use those to align the two depth maps in metric space.
-However, the transformation between the depth maps is not guaranteed to be constant at all points, meaning a naive alignment could introduce additional unwanted distortion.
-Instead, we propose utilizing Pearson correlation across image-patches to compute a similarly metric between depth maps.
-This is similar to the depth ranking losses proposed by prior work, but instead of comparing two selected points per iteration, we compare entire patches, meaning we can affect larger portions of the image at once and can learn more local structure.
-The pearson correlation coefficient is the same as normalized cross correlation, so this loss encourages patches at the same location in both depths maps to have a high cross correlation value irrespective of the range of depth values.
+Since the monocular estimation model predicts relative depth, while alpha-blending, softmax-scaling, and mode-selection depths are COLMAP-anchored, directly applying an L2 loss, such as mean squared error (MSE), would be ineffective.
+One option is to estimate scale and shift parameters to align the two depth maps in metric space.
+However, this transformation is not guaranteed to be constant across all pixels, and a naive alignment could introduce additional unwanted distortion.
+Instead, we adopt Pearson correlation across image patches to compute a similarity metric between depth maps.
+This approach is derived from a similar intuition as the depth ranking losses proposed by prior work~\cite{wang2023sparsenerf}, in that they both leverage relative depth to ascertain global depth.
+However, rather than comparing the ranks of two selected pixels per iteration, we compare between entire patches, allowing the model to influence larger portions of the image and learn more local structures.
+The Pearson correlation coefficient encourages patches at the same location in both depth maps to have high cross-correlation, regardless of variations in depth value ranges.
 At each iteration, we randomly sample $N$ non-overlapping patches to compute the depth correlation loss as:

-where $p^{\text{alpha}}_i \in \mathbb{R}^{S^2}$ denotes the $i$th patch of \dalpha~and $p^{\text{pt}}_i \in \mathbb{R}^{S^2}$ denotes the $i$th patch of \dmono, with the patch size $S$ being a hyper-parameters.
-Intuitively, this loss works to align the alpha-blended depth maps of the gaussian representation with the depth map of monodepth while avoiding the problem of inconsistent scale and shift.
+where $p^{\text{softmax}}_i \in \mathbb{R}^{S^2}$ denotes the $i$-th patch of \dsoftmax and $p^{\text{pt}}_i \in \mathbb{R}^{S^2}$ denotes the $i$-th patch of $d^{pt}$, with the patch size $S$ being a hyper-parameter empirically chosen to be 1/100 of the image resolution.
+Additionally, a global Pearson depth loss should be applied to prevent depth discontinuities from appearing at patch edges.
+Intuitively, this loss works to align the softmax-scaling depth maps of the Gaussian representation with $d^{\text{pt}}$ while avoiding the problem of inconsistent scale and shift.